GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 * Before users start on your sign-up form, make it clear what the value proposition is.
 How do they benefit from signing in?
 Give users concrete incentives to complete sign-up.
 * If possible allow users to identify themselves with a mobile phone number instead of an email address, since some users may not use email.
 * Make it easy for users to reset their password, and make the **Forgot your password?** link obvious.
-* Link to your Terms of Service and privacy policy documents: make it clear to users from the start how you safeguard their data.
+* Link to your Terms of Service and privacy policy documents: make it clear to users from the start how you safeguard their data. {​: #tos-privacy-policy }
 * Include the logo and name of your company or organization on your signup and sign-in pages, and make sure that language, fonts and styles match the rest of your site.
-Some forms don't feel like they belong to the same site as other content, especially if they have a significantly different URL.
+Some forms don't feel like they belong to the same site as other content, especially if they have a significantly different URL. {​: #branding }

 [Something about (re)CAPTCHA?]

-## Find out more
+## Find out more {​: #find-out-more }

 * [Create Amazing Forms](https://developers.google.com/web/fundamentals/design-and-ux/input/forms)
 * [Best Practices For Mobile Form Design](https://www.smashingmagazine.com/2018/08/best-practices-for-mobile-form-design/)
 * [More capable form controls](/more-capable-form-controls)
 * [Creating Accessible Forms](https://webaim.org/techniques/forms/)
-*

 Photo by [Katka Pavlickova](https://unsplash.com/@katerinapavlickova) on [Unsplash](https://unsplash.com).